Transactions

 You can also access your transactions repository while working on apps or modules.
 To do that, click Transaction in your app or module's Overview, as shown below.
 The transactions Overview will open on the branch selected as dependency for your app or module.

 From the Transactions page, you can see the list of all the transactions available in your branch, both native and configurable.
+The list includes the transaction's code, name, type, product code, tags associated to the transaction, its status, last update date and the user who updated it, and last publication date and the last user that published the transaction.
 To search for a created transaction in the list, use the search bar and search by name or transaction code, or use the product drop-down to filter transactions by product.

 To edit a transaction, hover over a transaction and click the pencil icon next to the transaction you want to edit.
 Additionally, the Run and Duplicate options appear.
 Click Run to test a transaction's functionality or Duplicate to create a replica of the selected transaction.